-This project advances a better understanding of how teachable robots in classrooms can improve learning outcomes.
+This project aims at discovering how teachable robots in classrooms can improve learning outcomes.
 Middle school students, including high percentages of underrepresented minorities, will learn to design features of the robots, exposing learners to STEM careers and increasing the likelihood of acceptance and scalability.
 The robot framework will be tested in schools developing new ways of using technology to learn mathematics and computational thinking.
 The investigative team will also disseminate findings and Do-It-Yourself (DIY) instructions for cyberlearning environments and

 Our lab environment, web interface, and simple robot controls are all complete (version 1.0.0).

 - The robot source code contains everything needed for both the robot and the workstation, and can be used with Netsblox or a gui application.

 - A pre-build image for the Raspberry Pi is available upon request, that is updated with all the necessary dependencies and proper configuration.

 - The original project uses a LEGO NXT robot and two iPod touches for control and communication.
 Our aim is to provide a practical alternative with a substantially smaller investment.

 - The robot and coordinate plane assembly instructions are expected to be available by early Fall.

 - We are working hard to put this platform on C2STEM in conjunction with a Computer Science Principles course, more details to follow soon.

 A DSML for a Robotics Environment to Support Synergistic Learning of CT and Geometry <link>